tech-shubh7/cricheroes_nrrcalculator/README.md

 ## Overview

-IT is a web application that helps cricket teams understand what performance they need to reach a desired position in the IPL standings.
+It is a web application that helps cricket teams understand what performance they need to reach a desired position in the IPL standings.
 It calculates scenarios based on:

 - **Net Run Rate (NRR)**: `(Runs Scored / Overs Faced) - (Runs Conceded / Overs Bowled)`
 - **Current standings**: Points, wins, losses, NRR